France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 Which industrial zones in France have low carbon emissions?

-Some areas are becoming hubs of ecological transition:
+Some areas are becoming hubs of the ecological transition:

-Vallée de la Chimie (Lyon): Innovations in green chemistry and corporate carbon recycling
+Vallée de la Chimie (Lyon): Innovations in green chemistry and carbon recycling company

 Article empreinte carbone france (13).png